zhutaosheng/vernac/v/phrases.md

 ## Phrases

 Hello, how are you doing?
-Halo, haw ar you duing
+Halo, haw ar you duin

 What's your name?
 wot is your naim

 I love you.
-Aii lev you
+I lev you

 Where do you live?
 Vir du you liv